androidthings/contrib-drivers/sensehat/README.md

-Sense Hat driver for Android Things
+Sense HAT driver for Android Things
 =====================================

-This driver provides easy access to the peripherals available on the Raspberry Pi [Sense Hat][product]:
+This driver provides easy access to the peripherals available on the Raspberry Pi [Sense HAT][product]:
+-
-- 8x8 LED matrix
+- 8×8 RGB LED matrix
-- TODO: 5 buttons joystick
+- 5-button miniature joystick
+- ST LPS25H barometric pressure and temperature sensor
+- ST HTS221 relative humidity and temperature sensor
-- TODO: Sensors
+- TODO: ST LSM9DS1 inertial measurement sensor

 NOTE: these drivers are not production-ready.
 They are offered as sample